zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/linq-does-not-recognize-method.md

 ---
 PermaID: 1000159
+Title: Entity Framework LINQ to Entities does not recognize the method
-Name: LINQ does not recognize method
+MetaDescription: Learn about the LINQ to Entities does not recognize the method exception.
+LastMod: 2023-02-20
 Tags: troubleshooting linq
 ---

-# LINQ Does Not Recognize Method
+# Entity Framework: LINQ to Entities does not recognize the method exception

 ## Exception: LINQ to Entities does not recognize the method